FISHING FOR WALLEYE

 - Spinner rig

 Now that you know about some of the best freshwater fishing gear and lures to use for walleye, all you have to do is find out where to catch one.
 When deciding where to fish for his species, it will be helpful to remember that walleye are coolwater fish.
-This means that walleye are most often found in large, natural lakes or rivers with average water temperatures that range from about 60 degrees to the low 70's.
+This means that while learning how to fish for walleye, it may be best to stick to large, natural lakes or rivers with average water temperatures that range from about 60 degrees to the low 70's.

 - Examples of popular walleye fisheries are Lake of the Woods in Minnesota, Lake Winnebago in Wisconsin, Devils Lake in North Dakota, and the Detroit River in Michigan.